 |Design Team||Michael Van Valkenburgh Associates, LimnoTech|

-Managed by Trinity Park Conservancy in partnership with the City of Dallas
+Managed by Trinity Park Conservancy in partnership with the Trinity River Corridor LGC and the City of Dallas

 |Project Leader||Tony Moore|

 You thought it would never happen: With a new boss, Dallas’ Trinity park aims to break ground next year

 By all accounts, Tulsa’s riverfront project is a smashing success.
 Can Tony Moore work that same magic between the levees here?